Frontal Lobe Epilepsy Medication

 Medication Summary

-Anticonvulsants indicated for use in partial seizures are the medical treatment of choice.
+Anti-seizure medications indicated for use in focal seizures are the medical treatment of choice.
 Patients generally require many years of treatment, so consideration of side effects is important.

-Although most of the anticonvulsants are in pregnancy category C or D, the risk of medication to the fetus must be weighed against the risk of maternal seizures to the fetus.
+Although the effect of anti-seizure medications in pregnancy may be unfavorable, the risk of medication to the fetus must be weighed against the risk of maternal seizures to the fetus.

 Because of the risk of level fluctuations, patients should not switch between brand and generic anticonvulsants, and if a generic is used, patients should receive the same generic formulation consistently.